USDAForestService/NRM-Grants-Agreements/decisions/architecture/003-use-nodejs-lambda-angular-stack.md

 - Aligns with the Forest Service technology modernization vision.
 - Assuming the modernization vision does not change, it helps the Forest Service consolidate many applications onto a common tech stack.
+- Increases developer efficiency by using the same language for frontend and backend development which reduces context-switching.

 #### Cons
 - This complete stack has not been used in the Forest Service previously.